CGPI98.7wk -1.4%

 9.2 Delivery

-• Point-in-time panel — Parquet dumps, monthly cut.
+• Point-in-time panel — Parquet dumps, monthly cut (commercial tier).

 9.3 Licensing

 Data is licensed for internal research use.
 Redistribution and sub-licensing require written consent.
-Attribution required in published research: "Source: GroceryPulse Canadian Grocery Price Index."
+Attribution required in published research: "Source: GroceryPulse Canadian Grocery Price Index.
+Research led by Sung Ha Hwang, Co-founder and Research Director."

 9.4 Trial